fortunee/documentManagementSystem/README.md

 #### Authentication
 It uses JWT for authentication.
-It generates a token and returns it to the user.
+It generates a token and returns it to the client.
 It verifies the token on every request.
 It ensures a user is authenticated to access some routes.